deyvisonrocha/laravel-5-scaffold/README.md

 Then run `laravel project-name` and watch as your application is fully built and scaffolded for you :)

 Watch a [demonstration](http://youtu.be/e7otZWQSqrY) on youtube

-## Features to be added for 1.0 release

-- -nv option for no views
-- -m option for migration only ( pivot tables )
-- add field length option ( name:string|40 )
-- on delete restrict/cascade/null
-- remove model/controller/repository/views/seeds/tests if model is removed
-- update model/controller/repository/views/seeds/tests if property is removed

-## Future ideas

-- Add command `scaffold:rollback` to remove any files that were created during the last scaffold update.
-- Automatically create js file based on js framework that is specified.